JedMuff/nonlinear-passive-joint-properties/README.md

 (ChatGPT helped generate the README).

-This repository provides a demonstration of how to set nonlinear passive joint properties in a robotic simulation environment.
+This repository provides a demonstration of how to set nonlinear passive joint properties in mujoco.
 This can be useful for accurately modeling the behavior of joints that do not follow a linear relationship between torque and angle, such as those with elastic or damping characteristics that change with displacement or velocity.

 ## Table of Contents